mikeonslow/elm-workshop/part7/README.md

 >A note before we start.
 Instead of using HTML tags like `<a>`, `<div>`, `<i>` etc. we use functions in Elm to produce these same outputs on the screen.
-Almost all of these functions have the same type signature to make them easily composible.
+Almost all of these functions have the same type signature to make them easily composable.
 For instance, here's the type definition of the `h1` function which, in turn produces an `<h1>` HTML tag:

 `h1 : List (Attribute msg) -> List (Html msg) -> Html msg`